euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 - Punctuation removal.
 In low level detail analysis, as document classification or clustering punctuation can be removed as only content is used to determine what to do with the input.
 - Tokenization.
 Obtaining a sequence of base segments from a text or string.

-## NLTK
+> ### NLTK
+>

-- Tokenization.
-The library comes with more specialized tokenization such as:
+> Tokenization.
+The library comes with more specialized tokenization
+> such as:
-	- word_tokenize.
+> 	- word_tokenize.
 Which holds punctuation semantics.
-	- sent_tokenize.
+> 	- sent_tokenize.
 Which separates by sentences.
+> 	- regex tokenizer
+> 	- twitter tokenize

+- Stop word removal.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDEwMTM5NjksLTEzNDIyNTQyNiwxMj
+eyJoaXN0b3J5IjpbLTIxMjA1MDQxMDIsLTEzNDIyNTQyNiwxMj
 M2MDQzNTQ0LC02NTU4OTQwM119
 -->